metabrainz/critiquebrainz/docs/intro.rst

 Before you begin using authentication with MusicBrainz accounts, you need to set ``MUSICBRAINZ_CLIENT_ID`` and ``MUSICBRAINZ_CLIENT_SECRET`` values.
-To obtain these keys, you need to register your instance of CrituqeBrainz on MusicBrainz.
+To obtain these keys, you need to register your instance of CritiqueBrainz on MusicBrainz.

 **Note** ``<your domain>`` field in the urls listed below should probably be set to ``localhost``, if you plan to run your CritiqueBrainz instance locally